AI implementation in recruiting: what breaks in the real world

 Fix: Store inputs, outputs, and reviewer decisions somewhere retrievable.

-The tool creates work instead of removing it
+The tool adds work instead of removing it

 What it looks like: Recruiters paste between systems, reformat outputs, and babysit edge cases.

-Fix: Design for the last mile (where text actually gets used: emails, interview guides, scorecards).
+Fix: Design for the last mile (where text actually gets used in day-to-day recruiter work).

 Adoption dies quietly